Embark on an exploration of glucagon vs. insulin—the two crucial hormones that act as the accelerator and brake pedal of your metabolism.

 Because many of our Optimisers come from a low-carb or keto background and already have their carbs dialled down pretty low, we end up counselling many people to dial back their fat intake in our classes.

-While fat doesn’t raise glucose levels rapidly in the same way carbs do, dietary fat keeps your sugars slightly higher for longer and stops your glucose from dropping below trigger.
+While fat doesn’t raise glucose levels rapidly in the same way carbs do, dietary fat keeps your sugars slightly higher for longer and stops your glucose from dropping below your trigger.

 Your glucose gives some clear insights into the amount of total energy floating around your bloodstream at any given minute.
 Because your body’s fuel tanks are interconnected, your glucose levels—and ketones and blood fats—will also drop earlier as your body fat levels decrease.